Principles

-Principles are the third stage of social consciousness, the first being commandments, and the second being virtue.
-Principles derive from experimentation and reason and, thereby transcend, but generally do not negate the commands and virtues that allowed society to evolve to that point.
+In societies that are larger than face-to-face communities, freedom and the pursuit of happiness must be defined by principles that transcend communal norms.
+Communal norms are relative to the community in which they evolved.
+Articulating principles that transcend communal consciousness is the third stage of social consciousness, the first stage being command, and the second being virtue, both which derive from the shared values of a particular social group.
+Principles derive from experimentation and reason.
+They transcend, but generally do not negate, the commands and virtues that allowed cultural groups to evolve to that point.

 Principles provide a framework in which individuals of a plurality of cultural backgrounds can find common ground.
 The United States Constitution provides for the regulation of government through the consistent application of several principles with the intention to provide freedom for individuals to pursue life, liberty, and happiness.
-These principles do not nullify the religious life of Americans, but, as John Adams and other founders argued, “the constitution is only suited for a moral people.
+These principles did not nullify the traditional religious life of Americans, but enabled plural cultural groups, each with their own social conventions and norms, to live together harmoniously.

-There is a collision that occurs when individuals at one stage attempt to oppose individuals at another stage of social consciousness.
+A collision often occurs when individuals at one stage attempt to oppose individuals at another stage of social consciousness.
 The strife between religious fundamentalists and rationalists reflects the trauma involved when the evolution from the traditional phase to the rational phase is not smooth.

 When I say that the conservative lacks principles, I do not mean to suggest that he lacks moral conviction.
 The typical conservative is indeed usually a man of very strong moral convictions.
 What I mean is that he has no political principles which enable him to work with people whose moral values differ from his own in which both can obey their convictions.
 It is the recognition of such principles that permits the coexistence of different sets of values that makes it possible to build a peaceful society with a minimum of force.